Understanding Work Study

 Your earning potential is dictated by the 19 hours per week limit while enrolled in school, the hourly wage paid by your employer and the amount of your eligibility, based on your FAFSA information.
 Students may work up to 40 hours per week during periods of non-enrollment or when enrolled less than half time.
-In 2015-16, students averaged $4,959 in earnings, with the highest amount earned at $14,396 for the year (including full-time summer employment), $8,870 for fall & spring semesters.
 Benefits of participation in the State work study program beyond a pay check include:

-- Offer positions that typically provide higher compensation than on-campus employment.
+- Offer positions that may provide higher compensation than on-campus employment.

 - Offer positions that typically provide more “real world” work opportunities that test academic learning and help confirm future career interest.

 - Offer the potential for making a bigger impact in terms of post-graduation resume’ and reference strength/competitiveness.

 - Offer a wider variety of employers, industries, and job duties within the local communities.

 - Offer greater potential for post-graduation employment with the same employer.